Terrapin fork

 A terrapin fork was a hybrid of spoon and fork, similar to a spork, that was used for eating terrapin stew and other dishes made from turtle meat.
 It typically has a bowl-like shape with short tines, designed to both spear pieces of meat and scoop the accompanying soup or gelatinous sauce.
 Overall design was similar to the ice cream fork, but had four tines instead of three.
 The utensil was most popular during the late 19th and early 20th centuries, a period when terrapin was considered a delicacy in the United States; it is quite rare in the 21st century.
-A ramekin fork was very similar in shape (although sometimes with pierced-through bowl area), to the point that the 1913 Tiffany & Co.'s Blue Book catalog under the title "Terrapin Forks" listed "See Ramekin Forks".
+A ramekin fork was very similar in shape (although sometimes with pierced-through bowl area), to the point that the 1913 Tiffany & Co.'s Blue Book catalog under the title "Terrapin Forks" stated: "See Ramekin Forks".

 History

 The terrapin fork emerged during the Victorian era, an age known for its highly specialized and elaborate dining etiquette, which saw the invention of a "numberless" array of eating implements for specific foods.
 The rise of the terrapin fork is directly linked to the culinary popularity of the diamondback terrapin.
 In the mid-1700s, terrapin began to be consumed by American colonists, but it was in the 19th century that it became a highly sought-after luxury dish, especially in the Mid-Atlantic states.

-Dishes like "Terrapin a la Maryland" became staples on the menus of fine hotels and restaurants.
+Dishes like "Terrapin à la Maryland" became staples on the menus of fine hotels and restaurants.
 These preparations often involved a rich stew of turtle meat in a creamy, sherry-laced sauce.
 The unique consistency of these dishes—part solid, part liquid—necessitated a specialized utensil.
 The terrapin fork was developed to meet this need, allowing diners to handle both the meat and the broth with a single implement.
 Major American silver companies, like Towle, Durgin, and Whiting, produced ornate terrapin forks as part of their silver flatware sets since the 1890s.